lalalune/Terminator/README.md

 HyperZ⋅Z⋅W Operator Connects Slow-Fast Networks for Full Context Interaction (https://arxiv.org/pdf/2401.17948.pdf)

-~~I'll try to release the code in the near future.~~

-~~Unfortunately, the code will not be open source.
-Thank you for your interest.~~

 ## Updates

 1. Thank Alex Yanko for posting this work on X, which attracted more people's attention.

-2. I may open source the code later.
+2. I try to open source the code later.

 ## Dicussion